PICKLERICK2005/M7000_RE/README.md

 # M7000RE

-M7000RE is an open reverse-engineering project for the TP-Link M7000(EU) V3.20 mobile LTE router.
-It documents the device's hardware, firmware, diagnostic interfaces, and recovery paths through cautious, evidence-driven research.
+This is an open reverse-engineering project for the TP-Link M7000(EU) V3.20 mobile LTE router.
+It is an attempt at documenting the device's hardware, firmware, diagnostic interfaces, and recovery paths.
+Basically poking at it and seeing what happens, with the main goal of modifying vendor-locked settings like modem configs and such.

 ## Target hardware